InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development/dummies-dev-setup.rst

 Frontend variables (secrets)
 ----------------------------

-Variables related to automated build (Travis):
+Variables related to automated build:

 *   ``TRIGGER_DOWNSTREAM`` - ``yes`` to trigger build of the stack